A Hybrid Retrieval-Generation Neural Conversation Model: Our Approach

 \subsection{Retrieval Module}

-The retrieval module retrieves a set of response candidates from the historical conversation context-response repository.
+The retrieval module retrieves a set of response candidates from the historical conversation context-response repository constructed from the training data.
 It adopts a ``context-context match'' approach to retrieve a few response candidates.
 We first index all context/ response pairs in the training data with Lucene.\footnote{\url{http://lucene.apache.org/}} Then for each conversation context $u_i$, we match it with the ``conversation context'' text field in the index with BM25.
-We return the ``response'' text field of top $K$ ranked context/ response pairs as the retrieved response candidates.\footnote{We set $K=9$ in our experiments.} We would like to keep the retrieval module simple and efficient.
+We return the ``response'' text field of top $K$ ranked context/ response pairs as the retrieved response candidates.\footnote{We set $K=9$ in our experiments.} Note here we only used the context/ response pairs without the facts in the training data.
+We would like to keep the retrieval module simple and efficient.
 The re-ranking process of response candidates will be performed in the hybrid ranking module as presented in Section \ref{sec:method_hybrid_ranking_module}.